-(1) Fair value and gross unrealized losses are excluded for available-for-sale securities for which an allowance for credit loss has been recorded.
+- (1) Fair value and gross unrealized losses are excluded for available-for-sale securities for which an allowance for credit loss has been recorded. - (2) Primarily consists of collateralized loan obligations backed by secured corporate loans.

 Of the total amounts, Principal Life's consolidated portfolio represented \$46,553.9 million in available-for-sale fixed maturities with gross unrealized losses of \$5,717.1 million.
 Of the available-for-sale fixed maturities within Principal Life's consolidated portfolio in a gross unrealized loss position, 94% were investment grade (rated AAA through BBB-) with an average price of 89 (carrying value/amortized cost) as of December 31, 2023.
 Gross unrealized losses in our fixed maturities portfolio decreased during the year ended December 31, 2023, primarily due to a tightening of credit spreads.